COS301-SE-2025/CRISP/UserManual/UserManualDraft_v3.md

 **Recommended Setup**

 ```
-Dual Monitor : For enhanced productivity with multiple dashboards
+Dual Monitor : For productivity with multiple dashboards
 High-Speed Internet : For real-time threat intelligence updates
 Modern Browser : Latest version for optimal performance and security
 ```